 • Three letters of recommendation from faculty members or individuals who have firsthand knowledge of the applicant's academic or professional capabilities.

-• An expanded goal statement consistent with the research interests of at least one faculty member in the program.
+• A goals statement consistent with the research interests of at least one faculty member in the program.

 Students who have not taken a course in basic biochemistry will be required to complete one prior to BIOS 701 Systems Biology.